bottlepy/bottle/docs/tutorial_app.rst

 As said above, the build-in server is perfectly suitable for local development, personal use or a very small group of people within an internal network.
 For everything else, the development server may become a bottleneck, as it is single-threaded, thus it can only serve one request at a time.
 Plus, it may not be robust enough in general.

 Bottle comes with a range of `server adapters`_ .
 To run the Bottle application with a different server than the build-in development server, simple pass the ``server`` argument to the run function.
 For the following example, the Waitress_ WSGI application server from the Pylons project is used.
-Waitress works equally good on Linux, MacOS and Windows.
+Waitress works equally good on Linux, macOS and Windows.

 .. note::